tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 | step-1    | N/A         | N/A       |
 | step-2    | 1.5         | N/A       |

-If the “Resources.Requests” field were present on the Task instead of the TaskRun, the Task would be rejected.

 ### Example with Step resource requests overridden by TaskRun

 ```